-There are no potential medium or large-scale residential or commercial development sites expected to come forward in the near future, other than those already allocated in the Central Lincolnshire Local Plan and the CLLP (which runs to 2036) does not allocate any land within the Conservation Area for new residential or commercial development.
-Therefore, future development within the Conservation Area is more likely to be in the form of small windfall infill sites or redevelopment of existing buildings.
+There are no potential medium or large-scale development sites expected to come forward in the near future, and the Proposed Submission Central Lincolnshire Local Plan (which runs to 2036) does not recommend the specific allocation of land within the Conservation Area for new residential or commercial development.
+With the exception of the proposals for the erection of 35 dwellings on Whites Lane (which is recommended to be removed from the boundary of the conservation area under the draft Conservation Area Appraisal, there are no other proposed allocations of land for further residential development in the village as set out through the Submitted Draft Central Lincolnshire Local Plan (2016), including therefore within the Conservation Area.
+Whilst the outcome of two planning appeals for major developments around Lincoln Road and Thurlby Road are awaited, these sites fall outside the Conseravtion Area boundaries - both existing and proposed.
+Therefore, future development within the Conservation Area is more likely to be in the form of small infill sites or redevelopment of existing buildings.
 However, such piecemeal windfall development still has the potential to significantly affect the character and appearance of the conservation area.